top of page

 "My experiences allow me to help people to identify the cause of their problems, along with their current stressors so they are able to work through them and move forward in their recovery.
 Recognizing and allowing others to help you on your path to recovery is the first step to becoming your best self."

-Veronica Reynolds is a Licensed Certified Social Worker in the state of WV.
+Veronica Reynolds is a Licensed Independent Certified Social Worker in the state of WV.
 Her primary area of professional interest is the treatment of traumatic stress.
 She holds a Certificate in Traumatic Stress Studies and is certified as a Field Traumatologist.
-She has over 19 years of experience working with children, adults, and families, although adolescents and young adults hold a special place in her heart.
+She has over 20 years of experience working with children, adults, and families, although adolescents and young adults hold a special place in her heart.
 Her primary counseling techniques include person-centered, motivational interviewing, TFCBT, DBT, Somatic Therapy, Internal Family Systems, and mindfulness-based strategies.
 A firm believer in the value of self-determination, life-long learning, and the human experience, she believes every person is both a masterpiece and a work in progress.

 Veronica Reynolds, LICSW